Mipomersen: Pharmacokinetics

 After subcutaneous injection, mipomersen reaches highest blood levels after 3 to 4 hours.
 It accumulates in the liver, which is convenient since apolipoprotein B predominantly acts there.
 Protein binding is over 90%.
 The molecule is slowly broken up by endonucleases and subsequently by exonucleases.
 After 24 hours, less than 4% of the degradation products are found in the urine, and overall half-life is 1 to 2 months.

 Chemistry

-The compound is a 'second-generation' antisense oligonucleotide; the nucleotides are linked with phosphorothioate linkages rather than the phosphodiester linkages of RNA and DNA, and the sugar parts are deoxyribose in the middle part of the molecule and 2’-O-methoxyethyl-modified ribose at the two ends.
+The compound is a "second-generation" antisense oligonucleotide; the nucleotides are linked with phosphorothioate linkages rather than the phosphodiester linkages of RNA and DNA, and the sugar parts are deoxyribose in the middle part of the molecule and 2’-O-methoxyethyl-modified ribose at the two ends, making mipomersen a gapmer.
 These modifications make the drug resistant to degradation by nucleases, allowing it to be administered weekly.

 The complete sequence is portrayed below: